-The actuary could follow a similar hybrid approach that incorporates the cost of capital method or margin method instead of a quantile method.
+The actuary could follow a hybrid approach where the margin method would be combined with either the cost of capital method or a quantile method.
 As such, the actuary may calculate the aggregate RA based on a range of target cost of capital rates, and the margins would be calibrated accordingly.

-8. Quantification of the Confidence Level
+10. Quantification of the confidence level